-Prices are typically the initial attraction for foreign patients – coming in at at least 50% less than what they’d pay at home then it’s little wonder they are attracted to the Bright Lights of Bangkok – enjoying a holiday before or after surgery is an added bonus.
+Prices are typically the initial attraction for foreign patients; coming in at least 50% less than what they’d pay at home then it’s little wonder they are attracted to the bright lights of Bangkok – enjoying a holiday before surgery is an added bonus.

 While cost considerations are important, the credentials and reliability of doctors and clinics shouldn’t be overlooked.
-Our website does the hard work of pre-checking our listings, so you don’t have to.
+Medical Departures does the hard work of pre-checking our listings, so you don’t have to.
 Our background checks include legal and criminal records, doctor qualifications & professional memberships and collation of real patient reviews.
-Alongside high definition clinic photos and virtual video tours our patients can get a good overview of prospective facilities and doctors, and make an informed choice as to what’s suitable for them.
+Alongside high-definition clinic photos and virtual video tours, our patients can get a good overview of prospective facilities and doctors, and make an informed choice as to what’s suitable for them.

 The procedure doesn’t usually require an overnight stay in hospital.
-It is usually done under a local anesthetic or light sedation, and only takes 30 minutes to an hour to complete.
+It is usually performed under local anesthetic or light sedation, and only takes around 30 minutes to an hour to complete.

 Surgery can be split into two techniques – the incision technique and the non-incision technique – and the method used is likely to be down to your surgeon’s preferences which may well be guided by the anatomy of the tissues surrounding the eye.
 Both have their pros and cons, but the incision technique is proving to be the more popular these days as it offers a permanent solution, which the non-incision method doesn’t.

-Straight after the surgery you may experience blurred vision and your eyes will feel sore and tender.
+Straight after the surgery, you may experience blurred vision and your eyes will feel sore and tender.
 It takes around 48 hours for the full swelling and bruising to appear, after which it will start to subside.
-Some people don’t look too bad a week after surgery, especially once stitches have been removed 5-7 days after the procedure and makeup can be applied.
+Some people don’t look too bad a week after surgery, especially once stitches have been removed five to seven days after the procedure and makeup can be applied.

-It will take 2-4 weeks before all the bruising has gone, but you will be advised not to undertake strenuous activities for at least 6 weeks.
-Full healing takes between 6 months and a year.
+It will take two to four weeks before all the bruising has gone, but you will be advised not to undertake strenuous activities for at least six weeks.
+Full healing takes between six months and a year.